A Foolproof Solution For A Super Juicy Turkey

 Can I use an injected turkey to make gravy?

-Can you inject a butterball turkey?
+Can I brine and inject a turkey?

 Save This Recipe